 Bicycle accidents can cause traumatic injuries and deaths.
 Riders have no protection from the force of an impact with a motor vehicle.
 After all, bicycle helmets and safety gear are no match for a collision with a speeding vehicle.

 Community leaders, local governments, law enforcement officials, and organizations throughout Hillsborough County are working together to make Tampa and the surrounding cities safer for bicyclists.
 Efforts to improve bicycle safety in Tampa include education, traffic enforcement, and safer street design for all users.

 Hillsborough County has the highest traffic fatality rate among large counties in the United States, based on per capita numbers.
-Approximately 1,800 people died in traffic accidents in Hillsborough County from 2012 through 2018.
+Approximately 275 people died in traffic accidents in Hillsborough County in 2021.

-The crash stats for Hillsborough County for 2018 through 2020 are:
+The crash stats for Hillsborough County for 2021 are:

 Tampa Bay Named a Dangerous Place to Ride a Bicycle

 AAA named the Tampa Bay area as the deadliest top metro area in Florida for riding a bicycle.
 Additionally, Florida was the most dangerous state for bicyclists, according to AAA.
 However, the City of Tampa and Hillsborough County have invested time, resources, and money to improve bicycle infrastructure throughout the area.

 The goal is to eliminate bicycle accidents by:

 - Educating motorists